laravel/wayfinder/readme.md

 composer require laravel/wayfinder
 ```

-If you would like to automatically watch your files for changes, you may use `vite-plugin-run`:
+If you would like to automatically watch your files for changes, you should also install the `vite-plugin-run` npm package:

 ```
 npm i -D vite-plugin-run